robbert-vdh/yabridge/docs/architecture.md

 ## General architecture

-The project consists of multiple components: several native Linux plugins (`libyabridge-vst2.so` for VST2 plugins, and `libyabridge-vst3.so` for VST3 plugins) and a few different plugin host applications that can run under Wine (`yabridge-host.exe`/`yabridge-host.exe.so`, and `yabridge-host-32.exe`/`yabridge-host-32.exe.so` if the bitbridge is enabled).
+The project consists of multiple components: a number of native Linux plugin libraries (`libyabridge-vst2.so` for VST2 plugins, and `libyabridge-vst3.so` for VST3 plugins), matching chainloader libraries (`libyabridge-chainloader-vst2.so` for VST2 plugins, and `libyabridge-chainloader-vst3.so` for VST3 plugins) that act as stubs to load the former libraries, and a few different plugin host applications that can run under Wine (`yabridge-host.exe`/`yabridge-host.exe.so`, and `yabridge-host-32.exe`/`yabridge-host-32.exe.so` if the bitbridge is enabled).

-The main idea is that when the host loads a plugin, the plugin will try to locate the corresponding Windows plugin, and it will then start a Wine process to host that Windows plugin.
+The main idea is that when the host loads a (chainloader) plugin, the plugin will try to locate the corresponding Windows plugin, and it will then start a Wine process to host that Windows plugin.
 Depending on the architecture of the Windows plugin and the configuration in the `yabridge.toml` config files (see the readme for more information), yabridge will pick between the four plugin host applications named above.
 When a plugin has been configured to use plugin groups, instead of spawning a new host process the plugin will try to connect to an existing group host process first and ask it to host the Windows plugin within that process.

+The chainloader libraries are compact dependencyless shims that load the corresponding plugin library and forward calls to the plugin API's entry poitn functions.
+This allows the plugin library to be updated without needing to replace existing copies of the chainloader library.
+That makes using a distro-packaged version of yabridge more convenient soname rebuilds won't require a `yabridgectl sync` for yabridge to keep working.
+It also means that multiple plugins can all share the same yabridge plugin bridge library instance, since the same library will be `dlopen()`'d into a single process multiple times.
+This can help increase the L1i cache hit rate when using multiple yabridge plugins.

 ### Communication